googleforgames/agones/docs/access_api.md

 section provide the more details on the API conventions that are used in the Kubernetes API.

 It may also be useful to look at the [API patterns for standard Kubernetes resources](https://v1-10.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#-strong-write-operations-strong--54).

+## Next Steps

+Learn how to interact with Agones programmatically through the API while creating an [Allocator Service](../docs/create_allocator_service.md).